Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems

+These coefficients quantify how the covariant derivative changes as the basis vectors of tangent planes on $M$ rotate along a path on a curved surface.
 We can define different connections by defining their corresponding connection coefficients $\Gamma_{ij}^k$.
 For the purposes of this paper, we will focus on two connections, namely the well-known Levi-Civita connection \citep{do1992riemannian,jost2008riemannian} and the flat connection.
-The Levi-Civita connection is a torsion-free, metric-compatible connection commonly used in Riemannian geometry.
-Formal definitions for \textbf{torsion-free} and \textbf{metric compatibility} can be found in \citep{do1992riemannian,jost2008riemannian}.
+The Levi-Civita connection is commonly used in Riemannian geometry for its \textbf{torsion-free} and \textbf{metric-compatible} \citep{do1992riemannian,jost2008riemannian} properties.
 The corresponding connection coefficients are defined as

 By Assumption \ref{Assumption 1}, the Riemannian metric $h$ is fully known and the knowledge of all coefficients follows from knowing $h$.
-In \eqref{connectionCoefficients}, $H_{kl}$ and $H^{kl}$ are the components of the Riemannian metric and inverse metric tensor respectively.
-In other words, $H_{kl}$ and $H^{kl}$ are components of $H_x$ and $H_x^{-1}$ respectively.
-With a connection formally defined, we can now define the \textbf{parallel transport} of a vector along a curve.
+In \eqref{connectionCoefficients}, $H_{kl}$ and $H^{kl}$ are components of $H_x$ and $H_x^{-1}$ respectively.
+With a connection formally defined, we refer the reader to \citep[Definition 4.1.2]{jost2008riemannian} for a definition of \textbf{parallel transport}.